Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Update-AzVpnSite.md

 Then it creates a VpnSite to represent a customer branch and links it to the Virtual WAN.

-Once the site is created, it updates the IpAddress of the site using the Set-AzureRmVpnSite command.
+Once the site is created, it updates the IpAddress of the site using the Set-AzVpnSite command.

 ## PARAMETERS